 As for battery-powered electric vehicles … Most people carry battery-powered devices around in their pockets.
 Even if they don’t understand how they work, they’re comfortable with them.

 Solution: More education.
-It’s not necessary to turn each consumer into a physicist, but marketing that clearly explains the benefits of fuel cell technology will help to win over drivers reluctant to try something new.
+It’s not necessary to turn every consumer into a physicist, but marketing that clearly explains the benefits of fuel cell technology will help to win over drivers reluctant to try something new.

 An Immature Hydrogen Infrastructure